vaibhav-2703/Personal-Cloud-Storage/INSTALLATION.md

 ## Steps

 1. **Install Ubuntu Server**:
-   - Boot from the Ubuntu Server ISO and follow the installation instructions (Make sure to set a static ip while installing Ubuntu Server).
+   - Boot from the Ubuntu Server ISO and follow the installation instructions.
+      - Make sure to setup static ip to your ubuntu server.
+      - Do install OpenSSH for easy remote access.

 2. **Update Packages**:
    ```bash